DennisD2/sigrok-ti5x-decoder/readme.md

 ## Patents by Texas Instruments related to TI-5x calculators
 * 4153937 "Microprocessor system having high order capability", 1977

-All patents that had been used are listed here: http://www.datamath.org/Patents.htm
+All patents that by Texas Instruments had been used are listed here: http://www.datamath.org/Patents.htm